 Hyundai Equus Interior

-- "… the quality, details and materials in the Equus just are not the same as you would find in a BMW, Lexus, Audi or Mercedes-Benz.
+- "With all of this in mind, the quality, details and materials in the Equus just are not the same as you would find in a BMW, Lexus, Audi or Mercedes-Benz.
 When you're in an S-class, the leather feels straight from a cow and the wood looks like it was hand cut.
-The Equus is nice, but you don't get that same attention to detail as you would in the other luxury brands." -- AutoWeek
+The Equus is nice, but you don't get that same attention to detail as you would in the other luxury brands." -- AutoWeek (2014)

-The Equus has 16.7 cubic feet of trunk space, which is good for the class.
-Test drivers are impressed with the size of the Equus’ trunk, saying it fits large, cumbersome items with ease.
+The 2015 Equus has 16.7 cubic feet of trunk space, which is typical for the class.
+Test drivers are pleased with the Equus’ luggage capacity, saying it fits large, cumbersome items with ease.